emarteca/npm-filter/README.md

 Details Forthcoming...

+Scripts: location is relative to config file
+Is the same for QL -- give a QL example

 ## Running with docker
 To be safe, you should probably run any untrusted code in a sandbox.
 Since the entire point of this tool is to run code from a set of packages/projects you didn't write, we assume most of this code will fall into the untrusted category.